 When appearing for your pharma interview, you should collect some important information about that company like:

 - If possible, try to mention the projects in their pipeline

 Note down these details, analyze how well you fit in the available opportunity, and propose to them how you can contribute to any of the above factors.

 You would be able to co-relate this information with your existing skills and better explain that to the employer during an interview.
-In short, convince them not confuse them.
+In short, convince them but do not confuse them.

 Sometimes, a job description itself mentions something about the employer’s preference.
 For example, a statement like “Professional with a GMP certification will be an added advantage.”

-For such cases, try to find what their pain point is and how you can relieve that.
-If you get it right and able to convince them, your selection has a good chance.
+In such cases, try to find out what their pain point is and how you can relieve that.
+If you get it right and are able to convince them, you are most likely to get selected.

 Glad you asked this.
 As per the job description, I see it is an added advantage for professionals having a GMP certificate.
-I am GMP certified in the year ‘xxxx’ and have been able to crack it in ‘one’ attempt.
-Not only that but I utilized my know-how in helping my current organization to effectively co-ordinate internal and external audits.
-I know, recently you got few GMP observations.
+I am GMP certified in the year ‘xxxx’ and have been able to crack it in one attempt.
+Not only that, but I utilized my know-how in helping my current organization effectively coordinate internal and external audits.
+I know you recently had a few GMP observations.
 I would be happy to contribute to the improvement projects apart from my regular job responsibilities.

-Well, I don’t know the qualification and experience of other candidates.
-I’ll highlight my skill-set and exposure that makes me the best fit for this position.
+Well, I don’t know the qualifications and experience of other candidates.
+I would like to highlight my skill-set and exposure that makes me the best fit for this position.
 I am successfully managing a team of ‘x’ quality management professionals in my current organization that helped to reduce quality issues by ‘x%’ last year.
 Now with this opportunity, I am ready to expand my horizon and bring out more results to the table.